Alejio20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal: Coverts an environment variable from base 10 to base 16
 101-rot13: Encodes and decodes text using the rot13 encryption.
 Assume ASCII
 102-odd: Prints every other line from the input starting with the first line
+103-water_and_stir: Adds the two numbers stored in the environment variables WATER and STIR and prints the result in base bestchol